H-PixelDroid/PixelDroid/CONTRIBUTING.md

 ![Gradle dependency](Screenshots/gradle-dependency-verification.png)

-TODO: explain why
+This is because PixelDroid has [dependency verification](https://docs.gradle.org/current/userguide/dependency_verification.html) enabled.
+Dependency verification is useful to protect against supply chain attacks.
+Only dependencies which are in the `verification-metadata.xml` file are allowed to be used.

+However, this means that whenever the dependencies change (for example updates or new dependencies), we have to update the `verification-metadata.xml` file.
+To avoid doing this manually, you can follow the following steps:

-In the top toolbar, go to ``Edit Configurations... > Gradle `` and click on ``+`` in the top left corner to add a new run configuration.
+In the top toolbar, go to ``Edit Configurations... > Gradle`` and click on ``+`` in the top left corner to add a new run configuration.
 In the field ``Run``, write the command that triggered the dependency error, which in your case is probably ``assembleDebug`` (command executed when pressing the play button) and give it the arguments ``--write-verification-metadata sha256``.

 ![Run Configuration](Screenshots/run-configuration.png)

-You can now run PixelDroid with your new configuration
+You can now build PixelDroid this new configuration: select it and then press the play button.

 ![Run with new config](Screenshots/run-new-config.png)

-This has to be done only once when you encounter this error, then you can run the app as usual again.
+This has to be done only once when you encounter this error, then you can run the app as usual again, by selecting the "app" Run Configuration.

-TODO: explain what it did
+`--write-verification-metadata` has now added the new dependencies to the `verification-metadata.xml` file.
+When you do a Merge Request, we will check that the added values make sense.

+### Getting your changes into the app

+Once you are done with your changes, you should create a Merge Request.
+Depending on if you were given write access to the repository, you may have to create a fork and submit a merge request from there.
+Consult the [GitLab documentation](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) for more details, and don't hesitate to ask on our Matrix channel (#pixeldroid:gnugen.ch) if you get stuck :)